essdot/js-lessons/doc/types.md

 You can call a function by using the function-call operator, the two parentheses, as above.
 You can also use `call` or `apply`.
 You can also use `new`.

 Functions have a `length` property too.
-It represents the number of arguments the function accepts.
+It represents the number of arguments the function defines.

-But again, functions are objects.
+As I mentioned, functions are objects.
 You can set properties on them just like other objects.

 ```javascript
 var myFunc = function() {}